Cloud Definition – What is a Cloud? (With Infographic)

 The cloud is everywhere.
 Explore the cloud in all its features and benefits for private and business users.
-Also learn how to preserve data security and privacy.
-Get our free infographic "The Cloud - Explained Simply" at the end of this blog post.
+Also, learn how to preserve data security and privacy.
+Get our free infographic "The Cloud - Explained Simply".

 Why the Cloud Is Called Cloud

 The concept of “cloud” does not prove exactly specific.
 The initial term “Universal Access Multimedia Data Network" seems more accurate.
 The US National Institute of Standards and Technology (NIST) defines the cloud as a network of computing resources, such as storage, servers, applications and services, that can be used on-demand anywhere and anytime via the Internet.
 Nevertheless, the term “cloud” has been established as a vague description of the cloud-like network of resources in datacenters somewhere in the world, which we trust with the processing of our data, without thinking twice.

 These data centers are distributed all over the world and are even operated offshore.
 Each file is stored multiple times in different data centers so that data remains available after a fire or earthquake.